 The Egyptian Expeditionary Force’s capture of Damascus in early October, 1918, marks the end of World War I in the Middle East.
 Some scattered fighting continued around Aleppo, but it took only two weeks after losing Damascus for the Ottoman Empire to undergo a complete political upheaval and reach out to the British government to begin talks on its surrender, the Armistice of Mudros.

-In truth, Ottoman Grand Vizier Talaat Pasha had made the decision to resign and make way for a new government to negotiate a surrender even before Damascus fell.
+In truth, even before Damascus fell Ottoman Grand Vizier Talaat Pasha had made the decision to resign in favor of a new government that would negotiate a surrender.
 He’d already visited Berlin and Sofia and been told that the Germans and Bulgarians were each preparing for their own surrenders, which made continuing the Ottoman war effort inconceivable.
 But it was the fall of Damascus that put an exclamation point on things and broke the back of the Ottoman military in the Levant.
 Even imperial elites, who’d spent much of World War I blithely adhering to a very artfully contrived version of events relayed to them by Ottoman War Minister Enver Pasha, now had to see that the war—and possibly the empire itself along with it—was at an end.

 The Damascus operation began on September 26 and was made possible by the much larger Battle of Megiddo, which ended on September 25.
 So we’re treating them as one thing here.
 Megiddo was the much delayed followup to the EEF’s capture of Jerusalem in December 1917.
 A series of events, including bad weather and the Allies’ need for reinforcements to fend off the Germans’ Spring Offensive in western Europe, left the EEF and its commander, British General Edmund Allenby, basically stuck in place for several months after Jerusalem’s capture.
 Because of this, as 1918 rolled on an observer might have gotten the impression that the Ottomans were in better shape than their German, Austrian, and Bulgarian pals.
 But this was something of an illusion, albeit one that even ensnared the German commander of the Ottomans’ Yıldırım Army Group, General Otto Liman von Sanders.
-Rather than pulling back to more defensible positions further north, he chose to hold on to the territory the Ottomans still held in Palestine, both for morale reasons and with an eye toward an eventual counterattack.
-As it turned out, he came up 0-for-2.
+Rather than pulling back to more defensible positions further north, he chose to hold on to the territory the Ottomans still held in Palestine, both because he thought it would be better for morale and with an eye toward an eventual counterattack.
+As it turned out, he was wrong on both counts